The need to go is a big barrier to going out. Why public bathrooms are a stumbling block for reopening.

 Going away: Push-button soap dispensers, and those high-velocity hand dryers that can blow germs across an entire room.
 Coming to a restroom near you: More copper fixtures — copper has antimicrobial properties — and dryers integrated into the sink so no one walks across the room dripping water.

 “Maybe the multi-stall restroom is obsolete,” said Michelle Kempen, an interior designer at Kahler Slater, an architecture firm in Milwaukee.
-“With covid, we’re moving toward a more European model, where the WC is a single room and then you go out into a shared sink area, along with touchless design and maybe a return to restroom attendants.”
+“With COVID, we’re moving toward a more European model, where the WC is a single room and then you go out into a shared sink area, along with touchless design and maybe a return to restroom attendants.”

 Having an employee present at all times, she said, makes cleaning ongoing and evident.